truestamp/truestamp-verify/README.md

 This library provides a TypeScript/JavaScript API for verifying [Truestamp](https://www.truestamp.com) Commitments.

-This library is intended to provide thorough cryptographic verification of Truestamp Commitments.
+This library provides a thorough cryptographic verification of Truestamp Commitments.
 Ideally, this verification is independent of, and without reliance on, Truestamp services or APIs.
 This library has no external dependencies.